dennisbrowngerminiasi/omega-bull-data-manager/README.md

 avoid simultaneous IBKR connections.

-If the data manager cannot connect to Trader Workstation at startup because another process already holds the lone IBKR session, it logs the failure but continues running.
-The active client can then release the connection via the `release_ibkr` flow described above.
+If the data manager cannot connect to Trader Workstation at startup because another process already holds the lone IBKR session, it logs the failure, continues running, and immediately asks the connected client to release its session via a `release_ibkr` message with `{"status":"release_requested"}`.
+The client should respond with the usual `release_ibkr` request once its own IBKR session has been dropped so the server can retry the connection.

 If the data manager loses its own Trader Workstation connection while a client holds the reservation, the server sends a `release_ibkr` message with